Maths and Number

 Maths

 We will continue to follow the White Rose scheme of work.
 EYFS Mass and Capacity: In this small step, children build on their learning of simple comparisons from the autumn term to now make more precise comparisons using different units.
 Children may still be more familiar with the word ‘weight’ and there is no harm in using this interchangeably with the word ‘mass’.
-Children will become more familiar with using balance scales and distinguish betw48n the different quantities on either side.
+Children will become more familiar with using balance scales and distinguish between the different quantities on either si0d.
 Use different kinds of scales so children do not think there is only one way to compare mass.

 Y1/2: Spring Block 2 Multiplication and division